Emily Heath-Gray reflects on building a values-led business with purpose — and interviews a fellow founder doing the same.

 What does ‘enough’ look like for you?

-Going into year 3, I’m retaining focus on the signals of a healthy business:
+As I step further into this next chapter, I’m focusing on the signals of a healthy business:

 - Commercially: More repeat work.
 Long-term partnerships.
 Leaders who come back because the thinking holds.